jnnanav-aws/aws-iot-edukit-tutorials/workshop/content/Secure Connected Device/b-Authen and author/1-Intro to authentication/_index.en.md

 >
 > << author note >>
-> you need an introductory sentence or two that ties these topics together
+> write an introductory sentence or two that ties these topics together
 >

 ### Introduction to transport layer security ###